Change of Major Into or Within Engineering

 - Filter your search by “Academic counseling unit” and select the option most appropriate to your change of major request (e.g., Bioengineering).

-- For non-engineering students, the criteria is as outlined:
+- For non-engineering students, the criteria are as outlined:

 - How many Engineering Workloads need to be completed?